2022 FIFA World Cup Group D: France vs Denmark

-The teams had met thrice in the World Cup, all in the group stage with three different results; France won 2–1 in 1998, Denmark won 2–0 in 2002 and the teams drew 0–0 in 2018.
+The teams had met 16 times previously including thrice in the World Cup, all in the group stage with three different results; France won 2–1 in 1998, Denmark won 2–0 in 2002 and the teams drew 0–0 in 2018.

-France won 2–1 and qualified for the knockout stage, thus becoming the first defending champions since Brazil in 2006 to advance from the group stage.
+Kylian Mbappé scored two goals either side of an Andreas Christensen equalizer to secure France a 2–1 win and qualify them for the knockout stage, thus becoming the first defending champions since Brazil in 2006 to advance past the first round.
 Among European countries, they were the first World Cup holders to qualify for the knockout stage since Germany in 1994.

 Australia vs Denmark

-The teams had met once in the World Cup, a 1–1 draw in 2018.
+The teams had met in 4 previous encounters including once in the World Cup, a 1–1 draw in 2018.

 Australia won the game 1–0 to finish second in the group.
 The only goal of the match was scored by Mathew Leckie in the 60th minute with a low left-foot finish to the bottom right corner of the net.
 This result meant that Australia progressed to the knockout stage for the second time in their World Cup history, the first time since 2006 and the first time they did it as a member of the AFC.
 This was also the first time that Australia had won two consecutive matches, scored in every group stage game, and kept a clean sheet twice in a World Cup.